INTERNAL APPLICATION DUE: NOVEMBER 12, 2021

 Application materials: Please see the Saint Andrews Application page

 Content: Please comment on the candidate's fitness for the course of study proposed and the suitability of the university chosen (why their studies and proposed career would be best served by studying at a Scottish university).
 Observations about the candidate's general character and ability to be a good ambassador for the U.S., as well as academic standing and ability are important to the Saint Andrew’s Scholarship Selection Committee.
 Format and submission: Letters have no word limit but should be on letterhead and signed.
-For the internal review (when the Amherst Committee on Student Fellowships reviews the application), recommenders are asked to upload their letter to the AC Student & Postgraduate Application portal by November 18th.
+Please do not upload locked/secured letters.
+Due to the limitations of this application portal they make the entire application inaccessible to reviewers.
+For the internal review (when the Amherst Committee on Student Fellowships reviews the application), recommenders are asked to upload their letter to the AC Student & Postgraduate Application portal by November 12th.
 If the candidate is chosen as the Amherst nominee, we will request hard copy.

 Christine Overstreet, Director of Fellowships